leanprover/fp-lean/functional-programming-lean/src/hello-world/cat.md

 ```lean
 {{#example_decl Examples/Cat.lean Stream}}
 ```
+The type `BaseIO` is a variant of `IO` that rules out run-time errors.
 The Lean compiler contains `IO` actions (such as `IO.getStdout`, which is called in `dump`) to get streams that represent standard input, standard output, and standard error.
 These are `IO` actions rather than ordinary definitions because Lean allows these standard POSIX streams to be replaced in a process, which makes it easier to do things like capturing the output from a program into a string by writing a custom `IO.FS.Stream`.

 The control flow in `dump` is essentially a `while` loop.
 When `dump` is called, if the stream has reached the end of the file, `pure ()` terminates the function by returning the constructor for `Unit`.
 If the stream has not yet reached the end of the file, one block is read, and its contents are written to `stdout`, after which `dump` calls itself directly.
-The recursive calls continue until `stream.read` returns an empty byte array, which indicates that the end of the file has been reached.
+The recursive calls continue until `stream.read` returns an empty byte array, which indicates the end of the file.

 When an `if` expression occurs as a statement in a `do`, as in `dump`, each branch of the `if` is implicitly provided with a `do`.
 In other words, the sequence of steps following the `else` are treated as a sequence of `IO` actions to be executed, just as if they had a `do` at the beginning.